ralphpd-benjaminyb/notes/README.md

 To be successful in programming, it is essential to have a solid foundation in core concepts, such as data structures, algorithms, computer architecture, operating systems, etc. This will enable you to understand the inner workings of a computer and make informed decisions when solving problems.
 Practice makes perfect, so keep challenging yourself with complex problems and projects to improve your problem-solving skills.
  - 来自Helpful Assistant

+# 2024-03-03
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and maintainability are key to long-term success in software development."

+This quote by computer scientist Donald Knuth reminds us that striving to optimize code too early can lead to unnecessary complexity and potentially introduce bugs or hinder the overall design.
+It's crucial to strike a balance between efficiency and understandability, ensuring that optimizations are data-driven rather than speculative.